 Ready to record at home?

 If you think this is the direction your plans are heading, it makes sense to begin the process of learning about basic studio construction (our Home Studio Handbook is a good place to start) As you read through it you’ll start to see that building a studio requires time, knowledge, money, and patience, but in the end, if you have the necessary real estate available and you can justify the expense, it can be a very rewarding experience.
 Don’t forget that if you will be altering the structure of your home, you may also need to apply for certain remodeling permits from your city building office.

-Keith Hatschek is the Director of the Music Management Program at University of the Pacific.
-He has written a number of music industry books, including The Hitchhiker’s Guide to the New Music Industry, The Golden Moment: Recording Secrets from the Pros, and The Historical Dictionary of the American Music Industry.
+Keith Hatschek is author of The Real Ambassadors: Dave and Iola Brubeck and Louis Armstrong Challenge Segregation, which tells the story of Louis Armstrong, Dave Brubeck, and Iola Brubeck as they took a stand against segregation by writing and performing a jazz musical titled The Real Ambassadors.
+Hatschek, who directed the music management program at University of the Pacific for twenty years, has authored numerous music industry books, including The Hitchhiker’s Guide to the New Music Industry, The Golden Moment: Recording Secrets from the Pros, and The Historical Dictionary of the American Music Industry.